RoyRin/arxiv_connections/README.md

 3. `cd arxiv_traverser && poetry install arxiv_traverser`

 ## How to Use:
-Once you have done the steps from 'How To Install', Now you can either run your own python package or use the CLI from terminal
+Once you have done the steps from 'How To Install', Now you can either run your own python package or use the CLI from terminal.

+### High-level Description
+Generally, the current code will pull articles from Arxiv.
+It will generate nodes for each author of each article.
+It will create edges between authors if they have co-authored something, with the edge weights proportional to the number of papers they have co-authored.

+For new author-investigations, you can scrape directly from arxiv.
+To make future investigations easier, you can save the articles discovered off arxiv to a CSV, and then read from it in future iterations of the investigation.

+### Quick-Start
 **Quick-start from terminal:**

-* Quick-start example #1: `arxiv-traverser crawl-and-plot 'dmitry rinberg' -r example_data/dmitry_rinberg.csv`
+* Quick-start example #1 (from a file): `arxiv-traverser crawl-and-plot 'dmitry rinberg' -r example_data/dmitry_rinberg.csv`
-* Quick-start example #2: `arxiv-traverser crawl-and-plot 'dmitry rinberg' -s dmitry_rinberg.csv -d 3 -m 8 -D`
+* Quick-start example #2 (pull from arxiv): `arxiv-traverser crawl-and-plot 'dmitry rinberg' -s dmitry_rinberg_read.csv -d 3 -m 8 -D`
-* run `arxiv-traverser --help` for an explanation of how to run things
+* run `arxiv-traverser --help` for an explanation of the CLI's commands

 **Quick-start From Jupyter:**